Chart Color Schemes

 Robinvale has ten active public transport stops offering a mix of train and bus services.
 These stops are served by eleven routes that together facilitate 110 weekly passenger trips.
 The accessibility of these services is moderate, with residents on average located 429 meters from the nearest stop.

-Service frequency across all routes averages fifteen trips per day, equating to approximately eleven weekly trips per individual stop.
+The service frequency averages fifteen trips per day across all routes, equating to approximately eleven weekly trips per individual stop.

 Frequently Asked Questions - Transport